-Inmates Plan To Hold Two-Week Strike At Prisons Across U.S.
+Inmates Plan To Hold 2-Week Strike At Prisons Across U.S.

 Inmates at prisons across the U.S. are expected to stage a two-week strike beginning Tuesday to demand better living conditions and prison reform.